 There are many examples of variable commission tiers across affiliate partners and it is not uncommon for business owners to agree custom rates with larger partners.
 This can provide above-average concentration and transfer risk to a new owner.

-Please refer to our article on Amazon FBA Policies to see March 2019’s changes to European commission rates.
+Please refer to our article on Amazon FBA Policies to see all changes to European commission rates.